6 Causes of Left Abdominal Pain When Pressed.

 The spleen lies in the left upper quadrant of your abdomen.
 Many conditions affecting the spleen can result in left stomach pain.

 The most common splenic condition is the enlargement of the spleen.
-It occurs due to various causes such as infections and blood disease.
+It occurs due to various causes, such as infections and blood diseases.
 However, the pain from an enlarged spleen is often dull and not sharp or severe.

-Sharp pain on the left stomach due to the spleen can result from:
+Sharp pain in the left stomach due to the spleen can result from:

 - Acute infections and splenic abscesses.